decentralized-identity/peer-did-method-spec/spec/core.md

 ]
 ```

-To encode these keys:
+To encode the input keys:

-* Construct a multibase, multicodec form of each public key to be included.
+* Construct a [multibase](https://github.com/multiformats/multibase), [multicodec](https://github.com/multiformats/multicodec) form of each public key to be included.
 * Prefix each encoded key with a period character (.) and single character from the purpose codes table below.
 * Concatenate the prefixed encoded keys.
 The inputs above will result in:
     ```